 Q: What is a website disclaimer?

-A: A website disclaimer is different to the general website terms and conditions as a disclaimer relates only to legal liability.
-Moreover, you should write a website disclaimer which specifies the limitations on your liability when problems arise.
+A: A website disclaimer is different to general website terms and conditions as a disclaimer relates only to legal liability.
+Additionally, you should write a website disclaimer which specifies the limitations on your liability when problems arise.

 A: This policy contains a set of rules applied by a business that restricts the ways in which users can use a network, website or system.
 It generally contains information security policies.